musenna/openclassify/addons/default/visiosoft/profile-module/README.md

 # Profile Modülü

+When the user becomes a member, a profile table is created and other transactions to be done are registered with the update.

 Kullanıcılar için tasarlanmış profil editleme modülüdür.Adres modülü ile birlikte yüklenir.
 Kullanıcı profil resmini, kişisel bilgileri ve şifre bilgilerini bu modül ile değiştirebilirler.